sidkang/note/extra/reference.md

 > [!DANGER|style:flat]
 > An alert of type 'note' using alert specific style 'flat' which overrides global style 'callout'.

+> [!COMMENT|style:flat]
+> An alert of type 'comment' using style 'callout' with default settings.

 #### ** Markdown **